 - Scope Option: Yes

-- Warranty: One-year from date of purchase
+- Warranty: One year from the date of purchase

 How It Compares